sacca97/blerp/README.md

 # BLERP: BLE Re-Pairing Attacks and Defenses

-The artifact contains everything that was implemented in the BLERP paper: the toolkit for the attacks, the fixes, and the ProVerif model.
+This repository contains everything that was developed for the BLERP paper: the toolkit for the attacks, the fixes, and the ProVerif model.

-[!NOTE] add ref to the paper once out
+Everything  is also available at [doi.org/10.5281/zenodo.17671927](https://doi.org/10.5281/zenodo.17671927)

+The NDSS 26' paper is available at

 ## Requirements